Civil War Museums

 The new $30-million Monitor Center, now a major part of the well-established Mariners' Museum, offers a comprehensive look at the famous ironclad USS Monitor and its famous battle with the CSS Virginia (formerly USS Merrimack) at Hampton Roads March 9, 1862.
 The Center, using both traditional and state-of-the-art audio-visual experiences, takes visitors through the process of creating the Monitor, through the dramatic "Battle of the Ironclads" and finally the recovery of the Monitor wreck off Cape Hatteras, NC.

 Highlights include the "Battle Theater" that puts visitors in the middle of the ironclad battle and parts of the actual Monitor, including the famous turret, which is undergoing conservation.
 Admission price for the Center includes the rest of the fine museum, which covers 3,000 years of maritime history.
-Open Wednesday–Saturday 10 am–5 pm and Sunday noon–5 pm. $12/adult.
+Open Monday–Saturday 10 am–5 pm and Sunday 11 am–5 pm. $12/adult.

 Virginia War Museum

 More than 50,000 displayed artifacts document America's wars from 1775 to the present.
 Features Civil War weapons, flags and accouterments.
 Inquire here about living history programs and tours of the Newport News Civil War sites.
 Open Monday–Saturday 9 am–5 pm; Sunday noon–5 pm. $6/adult.